 This post contains affiliate links.
 Cult of Mac may earn a commission when you use our links to buy items.

 Unlike its Apple I predecessor, the Apple II was polished and mass market.
 It featured a keyboard, BASIC compatibility and, most notable of all, color graphics.

 Despite being the company’s second computer, the Apple II was responsible for a number of firsts at Apple.
 It was the machine that turned Apple into a million-dollar company (yes, million — not billion).
 The year the Apple II debuted, Apple turned over $770,000 in revenue.
 The year after that, the computer’s success brought in $7.9 million, and the year after that $49 million.

 That’s not all.

 It was additionally the computer responsible for Apple’s focus on industrial design, with designer Jerry Manock recalling to me that he was hired to create “a nice balance between manufacturability and human factors.”
-While Manock would later go onto design the first Mac, the Apple II is in many ways an equally iconic machine, which paved the way for the look and feel of later Apple creations.
+While Manock would later go onto design the first Mac, the Apple II is in many ways an equally iconic machine.
+It paved the way for the look and feel of later Apple creations.

 “It was interesting to watch, but it wasn’t really clear to us what we were seeing,” says Bill Kelley, the copywriter behind the first Apple II adverts, recalling his first demo of the machine.

-When the initial ads which ran showed a sexist scenario in which a woman slaved in the kitchen while her husband typed on the Apple II, Steve Jobs received a furious letter from a woman in Oregon, complaining about it.
-Future commercials for the machine reversed the equation, and started a trend for Apple ads which subvert viewer expectations.
+After the initial ads showed a sexist scenario in which a woman slaved in the kitchen while her husband typed on the Apple II, Jobs received a furious letter from a woman in Oregon, complaining about it.
+Future commercials for the machine reversed the equation, and started a trend for Apple ads that subvert viewer expectations.